 Winter is an enchanting time to explore new destinations.
 Escape the cold with a retreat to sun, sand and surf – or cosy up by the fire in contrast to the snow.
-Here, find five ways to enjoy the best of the season’s adventures, indoors and out, at
+Here, find our favourite ways to enjoy the best of the season’s adventures, indoors and out, at

 Four Seasons properties around the globe, with expert tips from their staff members.

 Play castaway in French Polynesia with an escape to your own private island paradise at Four Seasons Resort Bora Bora.
 Spot colourful fish in the crystal-clear lagoon from your overwater bungalow suite, and stargaze from your private plunge pool.

 Adventurous guests can introduce themselves to marine life on a half-day shark and ray snorkel safari.
 For another memorable underwater experience, guests can accompany the Hotel’s resident marine biologist into the Lagoon Sanctuary.